 As more and more organizations undergo digital transformation, employees and customers all need continued access to critical systems and online data.
 Remote employees, online users, and external partners are just some examples.
 While this increased connectivity makes things a lot more convenient for customers, and increases productivity in your organization, it also creates new avenues for cyberattacks and security breaches.
 That's why the need for strong authentication for identity verification is critical to protect unauthorized access to sensitive data.

 Businesses have a responsibility to protect their customers’ data just as much as their own employees and operations.
-To safeguard this and comply with safety regulations, it’s important to leverage the right technologies for cybersecurity.
-One of the most important ways to do this is to enhance your authentication systems from simple password-based authentication to multi-factor or risk-based authentication.
+To safeguard this and comply with safety regulations, it’s important to leverage the right additional authentication technologies for cybersecurity.
+One of the most important ways to do this is to enhance your authentication systems from simple password-based authentication to a multi-factor or risk-based authentication.

 Read on as we take a look at both types of authentication solutions, relevant technologies, and analyze which might provide the best benefits for your organization.

 What is multi-factor authentication?

 Multi-factor authentication is a method that requires a customer to provide more than one verification factor to gain access to an account, VPN or application.
 It typically consists of additional login requirements after asking for a username and password.
 The additional steps could include numeric codes, biometrics, or security questions.
-By involving multiple authentication layers, the systems remain secure even if one of the authentication factors is compromised.
+By involving multiple authentication layers, the access control systems remain secure even if one of the authentication factors is compromised.

 There are various types of authentication factors used in multi-factor authentication, including: